firebolt-db/godocs/docs/Overview/working-with-tables/working-with-partitions.md

 ## When to use partitions

 Partitions are particularly useful to simplify table maintenance by allowing you to drop partitions and delete rows in bulk.
 For example, consider a transaction table with an average of approximately 150,000 transactions a day, which you partition by month.
-At the end of each month, you can run [ALTER TABLE...DROP PARTITION](../../sql_reference/commands/data-definition/alter-table.md) to delete the last month's data, and then [INSERT](../../sql_reference/commands/data-management/insert.md) to update the fact table with the most recent month's data.
+At the end of each month, you can run [ALTER TABLE](../../sql_reference/commands/data-definition/alter-table.md) to delete the last month's data, and then [INSERT](../../sql_reference/commands/data-management/insert.md) to update the fact table with the most recent month's data.

 {: .warning}
 Dropping a partition deletes all the records stored in the partition.